Reading books is really good for your health. Check out these incredible reasons to read books more often.

 Cut stress.
 After reading a cozy novel for only six minutes, you can cut your stress levels by 68% (University of Sussex UK).
 Reading slows your heart rate, soothes tension, and slashes stress.
 Reading is a whole-brain activity that improves mode and resiliency.

 Fall asleep faster.
 You’ll fall asleep faster as you get distracted from daily stresses by immersing yourself in a fictional world (University of Sussex UK).
+Women who read before bed fall asleep 28% faster (as long as they read a real book and not via a digital device).

 Slash Alzheimer’s risk.
 You can cut your risk of dementia by reading a good book, whether a romance, a mystery, or even an intriguing nonfiction book.
 Taking time to read even part of a book every day can slow cognitive decline by 32% and cut your risk of Alzheimer’s disease by over 60%.
 Reading books kick-starts your production of nerve growth factor that fuels the growth of healthy new brain cells (University of Louisville study).